Mary and the Typologies of the Church

 The liturgy teaches the same thing with its own instinctive boldness.
 Texts applied to Zion, Jerusalem, wisdom, the bride, the all-fair beloved, or the holy dwelling of God are sung of Our Lady, not because the Church is careless, but because she knows these mysteries converge in her.
 And once they converge in her, they radiate back upon the Church.
 This is one of the mysteries of divine omnipotence itself: the Trinity has willed to gather in one creature many mysteries that must later unfold through the whole body.

 That is why a poor Marian theology always produces a poor ecclesiology.
-If Mary is flattened, the Church is flattened soon after.
-If Mary is reduced to sentiment, the Church becomes an institution without inward form.
+If Mary is thinned into sentiment, the Church is thinned soon after.
+If Mary is reduced to private feeling, the Church becomes an institution without inward form.
 If Mary is contemplated richly, the Church begins to appear again as obedient, maternal, virginal in faith, bridal in love, sorrowing beneath the Cross, and glorious in destiny.

 The Council of Ephesus remains a fitting historical example.
 When the divine maternity was defended, the Church was not settling a marginal devotional dispute.
 She was preserving the truth of Christ and therefore the truth of His Church.
 The faithful rejoiced because they knew that if Mary's maternity were denied or divided, the Incarnation itself would be obscured.

-That moment shows exactly why this gate matters.
-Marian truth was not defended as private ornament.
+That moment shows exactly why Marian truth matters.
+Marian truth was not defended as a side devotion.
 It was defended because what is said of Mary bears directly upon what the Church confesses, worships, and hands on.
 The Church knew herself more clearly by defending what God had done in His Mother.

 The present crisis has made many souls read the Church sociologically.
 They look for bureaucratic continuity, public scale, legal language, or institutional noise, and then imagine they have found ecclesial reality.
 Marian typology corrects this poverty of vision.